Results 1 to 25 of 56

 Within hours of a confused announcement on Nov.
 9, 1989 that East Germany was lifting travel restrictions, hundreds of people streamed into the enclave that was West Berlin, marking a pivotal moment in the collapse of communism in Europe.

-Merkel, who grew up in East Germany and was one of thousands to cross that night, recalled that "before the joy of freedom came, many people suffered."Whatever else is unsure in this stinking dunghill of a world, a mother's love is not.
+Merkel, who grew up in East Germany and was one of thousands to cross that night, recalled that "before the joy of freedom came, many people suffered.""I usually try to plan my bowel movements before I shower."

 Users Browsing this Thread